kushalkolar/MESmerize/docs/source/user_guides/viewer/modules/cnmfe.rst

 .. seealso:: This modules uses the :ref:`Batch Manager <module_BatchManager>`.

-.. note:: The parameters used for CNMFE are stored in the work environment of the viewer and this log is carried over and saved in :ref:`Project Samples` as well.
+.. note:: The parameters used for CNMFE are stored in the work environment of the viewer and this log is carried over and saved in *Project Samples* as well.
 To see the parameters that were used for CNMFE in the viewer, execute ``get_workEnv().history_trace`` in the viewer console and look for the 'cnmfe' entry.

 Script Usage
 ============